 In today’s world, no system is immune to cyberattacks.
 To safeguard these systems a comprehensive network security audit is necessary.
-And to be effective, a thorough and complex set of network security checks must be done to discover potential security weaknesses, vulnerabilities and misconfiguration error within a network.
+And to be effective, a thorough and complex set of network security checks must be done to discover potential security weaknesses, vulnerabilities, and misconfiguration errors within a network.

 What is a Security Audit?

-Security audit are also known as an internal audit or a compliance audit.
+Security audits are also known as internal audits or compliance audits.
 These audits are performed to assess the security of your company’s information system, but they are also performed to assess compliance with security legislation.
 The frequency of security audits can vary depending on the company, but most organizations do them on a yearly basis.

-Security audits can be categorized into various types such as, network security audit, web app security audit, and blockchain security audit and so on.
+Security audits can be categorized into various types such as network security audits, web app security audits, blockchain security audits, and so on.
 In this article, we’ll be discussing how network security audits help you stay secure from today’s cyberattacks and how they are important to achieve regulatory compliance.